light-bo/BLLSudokuImageLayout/README.md

 # BLLSudokuImageLayout
-This repo makes you can diaplay something(always imags) like as below with 9 style according to the amount of the thing(always imags), the number on the view's top is show as descript info, not a component of the view, the diffirent color region always used to display diffirent images. (类似 **nice** app 首页列表中图片显示效果的 UI 组件】) The mechanism of the view is subclass a UICollectionViewFlowLayout of the UICollectionView and custom some layout  algorithms:
+This repo makes you can diaplay something(always imags) like as below with 9 style according to the amount of the thing(always imags), the number on the view's top is show as descript info, not a component of the view, the diffirent color region always used to display diffirent images. (类似 **nice** app 首页列表中图片显示效果的 UI 组件) The mechanism of the view is subclass a UICollectionViewFlowLayout of the UICollectionView and custom some layout  algorithms:

 <div  align="left">
 	<img src="http://7xskiu.com1.z0.glb.clouddn.com/image/sudoku/1.png" width = "300" height = "300" align=center/>